The PGTAA versus its Competitors – Basically it’s Harvard versus a Community College

-Thirdly, we re-certify many former PGA members (retired), USGTF, SAGTF and SAGTF students as our certification and designation is more highly sought after, is “accepted, accredited and recognized worldwide(c)” and is the most respected next to that of the PGA.
+Thirdly, we have re-certified many former PGA members (retired), USGTF and former Golf Academy of America students as our certification and designation is highly sought after, is “accepted, accredited and recognized worldwide(c)” and is the most respected next to that of the PGA.

 The PGTAA Business & Marketing Module, written by myself as a board member of the PGTAA, is PGA Approved for PGA Pros and PGA Apprentices for MSRs (Continuing Education Credit).
 So if you ever decided you wanted to become a PGA member and go through their three to five-year course, you would get credit for taking the PGTAA course.
 Not so with any other teaching organization.

 Three of our instructors carry the PGA Instructor badge and have between them over 40 PGA Tour Players with whom they work.
-My recently published book, “The Right Mind for Golf”, now in its fourth reprint, is used by many Touring pros and is part of the PGTAA curriculum.
+My recently published book, “The Right Mind for Golf”, now in its sixth reprint, is used by many Touring pros and is part of the PGTAA curriculum.

-We have additional PGTAA certified teachers such as Mark Immelman, Gary Gilchrest and Mike Kletz that have their own stable of PGA and European Tour Pros.
+We have additional PGTAA members such as Mark Immelman, Gary Gilchrest and Mike Kletz that have their own stable of PGA and European Tour Pros.

 Our teachers teach at Torrey Pines, the Dave Pelz Short Game School and at the Pebble Beach Academy of Golf.
-In addition, we have graduates at Universities such as Columbus State in Georgia, University of Cape Town and Bahrain and at many other top-rated courses and schools that employ PGTAA graduates around the world.
+In addition, we have graduates teaching at Universities such as Columbus State in Georgia, University of Cape Town and Bahrain and at many other top-rated courses and schools that employ PGTAA graduates around the world.

 We offer a Home-Study module that works extremely well for individuals that already know the game and are currently teaching.
 In addition, those students electing to do the home study course, can, at any time attend an onsite course simply by paying the difference in tuition.
 We originated the Home Study Certification Program and many other impostors have seen fit to try and emulate our program.